-Web content that’s written the way people actually speak and includes natural variations on keywords and queries, are more likely to answer those conversation-style questions best, and increase your visibility in search engine results.
+Web content that’s written the way people actually speak and includes natural variations on keywords and queries are more likely to answer those conversation-style questions best and increase your visibility in search engine results.

 Claim & Correct Your Local Business Directory Listings

 Search for your business on local business directories like Google Business, Bing Business, Yelp, and YP.com, and manage the listings for your business.
 Once you claim them, you can add information like business hours, and verify that the rest of the information on the listing is correct and matches the listings on other local directories.
-Check your locations on Apple Maps and Google maps, as well, to make sure people are getting the correct information to find your business on the apps they likely have on their phone.
+Check your locations on Apple Maps and Google maps, as well, to make sure people are getting the correct information to find your business on the apps they likely have on their phones.
 You can also use a software solution to find and manage your local directory listings, which streamlines the process significantly, helps you stay on top of everything going forward, and ensures consistency among your local directory listings, which will contribute toward better SEO.